Top 10 Van Life and Overland Questions (FAQs)

 How Much Money Do You Make?

 Are you thinking about sharing your own passion on YouTUBE?
-We hope so, because our generation needs as much inspiration as possible if we are going to put our happiness before conformity.
+We hope so because our generation needs as much inspiration as possible if we are going to put our happiness before conformity.
 Check out our article on this subject for a detailed answer.
+We also made a video for our Patreon members showing exactly how much money we make on YouTube from 1 year of vlogging.

 Why do you live like this?

-We know that this lifestyle isn’t for everyone and it does come with a downside; but any sacrifices we have to make by living in a Kombi pale into insignificance by the rewards it offers.
-It enables us to travel cheaper than regular backpackers; usually we spend less per day than a single traveler does just on a dorm room in a budget hostel.
+We know that this lifestyle isn’t for everyone, in fact, there are a few downsides to Van Life; but any sacrifices we have to make by living in a Kombi pale into insignificance by the rewards it offers.
+It enables us to travel cheaper than regular backpackers; usually, we spend less per day than a single traveler does just on a dorm room in a budget hostel.

 *This does not include repairs, which now sadly accounts for the large majority of our expenses.